sircumcentre/my_project_1/README.md

+# SECURE DATA HIDING IN IMAGES USING STEGANOGRAPHY

 ## Overview

 The project focuses on embedding sensitive information, such as text or binary data, into digital images in an imperceptible manner using OpenCV's steganography capabilities.
 The goal is to provide a secure means of transmitting sensitive data without raising suspicions.